-Needless to say, the ÖBB 1018 was the pride of my Märklin HO train fleet, which my godfather augmented regularly with gifts sent from Austria.
+The ÖBB 1018 was the pride of my Märklin HO train fleet, which my godfather augmented regularly with gifts sent from Austria.
 When I asked my mother some years back where my Märklin trains were, she told me she had thrown them all out!
 Beautiful diecast metal, as they all were!
 Life can be brutal.

-In 1965, we moved from Iowa to Baltimore, which re-opened the world of electric trains, on the only (still) electrified mainline in the US, Pennsylvania’s North east Corridor.
+In 1965, we moved from Iowa to Baltimore, which re-opened the world of electric trains, on the only (still) electrified mainline in the US, Pennsylvania’s Northeast Corridor.
 And the GG1s ruled there, as they would for some fifty years, despite efforts to push them aside.

 The GG1 wasn’t actually designed by Raymond Loewy, but he did consult and advised welding the shell (instead of riveting) for a smoother look, and designed the famous pinstripe paint job.
 The GG1 was created specifically to haul very long (over 14 cars) and heavy passenger trains, which its previous electric engines were having to double-head in order to maintain the brisk schedules of the times (often better than today’s).
-Twelve 385 hp motors drove the twelve drive wheels, with a total of 4620 hp.
-That may be less than the German E19, but the GG1 was heavier, had more drive wheels, and thus had greater tractive effort, as was better suited for American train’s heavier weights and lower speeds.
+Twelve 385 hp motors drove the twelve drive wheels, with a total of 4,620 hp.
+That may be less than the German E19, but the GG1 was heavier, had more drive wheels, and thus had greater tractive effort, better suited for American train’s heavier weights and lower speeds.
 Here’s a more detailed look at the GG1.

 This decidedly political ad highlights the dilemma that all American railroads were facing, or had already decades earlier.
 The Pennsy was still doing a decent passenger business on its main lines, but regulatory requirements to keep its money-losing smaller lines running directly contributed to the eventual decline and bankruptcy of Penn-Central.